Sage-Bionetworks/sage-monorepo/apps/iatlas/app/README.md

 1. Restart R (ctrl+shift+F10)

+1. Run the command shiny::runApp() in your console

 ## Branches: Staging & Master

 We recommend the following workflow.
 When you are starting a new feature or project: